WIMA (AM): History

-It switched to the WIMA call sign in 1955.
-Its then-owner Lloyd A. Pixley, a former Ohio State football legend later founded WLOK-TV (later WIMA-TV now WLIO) and WIMA-FM (now WIMT) which was later sold to George Hamilton and Robert Mack's company Northwestern Ohio Broadcasting in 1964.
+WIMA, along with WLOK (1240 AM), held construction permits for UHF stations; WIMA for channel 35 and WLOK for channel 73.
+After the death of WLOK's majority owner Lloyd Pixley, WIMA parent company Northwestern Ohio Broadcasting bought WLOK radio and television, taking WLOK's programming and airstaff and moving it to the channel 35 permit.
+WLOK radio signed off permanently and the license was surrendered, due to then-existing FCC regulations prohibiting duopolies on the AM band in the same market.
+WLOK-TV was relaunched as WIMA-TV (channel 35) on April 24, 1955.

-For much of its early years WIMA was a daytime station which eventually was granted an FM station in the late 1950s.
-WIMA-AM was granted a 24-hour license in 1970.
-WIMA-FM switched to a pre-recorded country music format in 1974, while WIMA-AM continued its "middle-of-the-road" format, with disc jockeys Alan DeBoer "Ace Alan", Tom Francis, Joe Jansen "J.J.", G. Arthur Versnick "Versnick on the Radio", and Andy Wetherall, under program director and deejay Jack Stower "J.S.", and station manager Les Rau.
-Around that time WIMA-AM's MOR format evolved from traditional "old-line" MOR to a more contemporary flavor, the forerunner of today's adult contemporary music format.
+WIMA was granted a 24-hour license in 1970.
+WIMA-FM switched to a pre-recorded country music format in 1974, while WIMA continued its "middle-of-the-road" format, with disc jockeys Alan DeBoer "Ace Alan", Tom Francis, Joe Jansen "J.J.", G. Arthur Versnick "Versnick on the Radio", and Andy Wetherall, under program director and deejay Jack Stower "J.S.", and station manager Les Rau.
+Around that time WIMA's MOR format evolved from traditional "old-line" MOR to a more contemporary flavor, the forerunner of today's adult contemporary music format.

-In April 1974, Jack Stower moved from WIMA-AM, to WIMA-FM (Country Lovin'), to become that station's first manager.
-Mr. Stower was succeeded by Joe Jansen as WIMA-AM program director.
+In April 1974, Jack Stower moved from WIMA to WIMA-FM (Country Lovin'), to become that station's first manager.
+Mr. Stower was succeeded by Joe Jansen as WIMA program director.
 WIMA-FM is now known as WIMT "T-102".
 The former WIMA-TV (now WLIO) was sold off in 1972 to Lima Communications Corporation, a division of Toledo-based Block Communications, owners of the Toledo Blade newspaper.

-The WBLY call sign later moved to an AM station in Springfield, Ohio where it resided from 1954 to 2002 which is now WULM.
+The WBLY call sign later moved to an AM station in Springfield, Ohio, where it resided from 1954 to 2002 which is now WULM.